 She sold most of her belongings to set up her new Convent but her Emeralds were given to her adopted niece, Grand Duchess Maria Pavlovna when she married Prince Wilhelm of Sweden 1908.
 (They divorced in 1914 and Maria returned to Russia)

-In 1917, Russia finally exploded in to Revolution.
-While many royals did managed to escape, Ella was not to be one of them.
+Russia finally exploded into revolution in 1917 and over 300 years of Romanov rule came to a bloody end.
+While many royals did manage to escape, Ella was not one of them.
 She was murdered by the Bolsheviks in 1918.

-Maria Pavlovna did escape however, using her Swedish identity papers.
+Marie Pavlovna was one of the lucky ones, using her Swedish identity papers to flee into exile.
 Settling in Paris, she began an embroidery shop to support herself.
 According to legend, lacking the necessary funds to fill an order for the designer Coco Chanel, Maria Pavlovna was forced to sell her Emeralds.

-Combining the new necklace with the original Bolin Tiara, the Emeralds became Marie’s jewels of choice and she was photographed and painted with them numerous times.
+Combining the new necklace with the original Bolin Tiara, the Emeralds became the de facto Yugoslavian Crown Jewels, with Queen Marie frequently photographed wearing them.

-In 1934, King Alexander was assassinated.
-Queen Marie gave up all her official duties and retired to a farm in England, taking her jewels with her.
-It was fortunate that she did as in 1941, Yugoslavia was invaded by Germany and her son, King Peter II, fled to London.
+Queen Marie gave up all her official duties and retired to a farm in England, taking her jewels and her two youngest sons with her.
+It was fortunate that she did as in 1941, Yugoslavia was invaded by Germany leaving King Peter no choice but to flee to London with his government.

 While in London, the young King met another exiled royal, Princess Alexandra of Greece, at an officer’s ball at Grosvenor House.
-Encouraged by her cousin, Princess Marina, the two fell in love and got engaged.
-As his future queen, Peter wanted Alexandra to have the family emeralds but it is said that Queen Marie disapproved.
-This caused a terrible argument and it is claimed that lawyers had to be present when Marie handed over the Emeralds to her son.
+Encouraged by her cousin, Princess Marina, the two fell in love and got married.

-Alexandra appears to have only worn the Emeralds once in public at the pre-wedding ball of her first cousin Prince Phillip to the future Queen Elizabeth II in 1947.
+Alexandra would go on to only wear the Emeralds once at the pre-wedding ball of her first cousin Prince Phillip to the future Queen Elizabeth II in 1947.